words/emoji-emotion/readme.md

 List of emoji rated for valence with an integer between minus five (negative) and plus five (positive).

+This list does not contain emoji modifiers (skin-tones).
+Use something like [`strip-skin-tone`][strip-skin-tone] to remove them if you’d like.

 ## Installation

 [npm][]: